John Rylands Library

 Completed in 1900, the Library was built in memory to one of city’s most successful cotton merchants; John Rylands.
 Dubbed as Manchester’s first multimillionaire, Enriqueta Rylands wanted to build a fitting tribute to her husband that would provide a useful legacy to the the city.

-LOOK OUT FOR Cheap English Heritage Membership Offers including codes, promotions and free entry for children!
+LOOK OUT FOR OUR GUIDE TO Cheap English Heritage Membership Offers – promo codes, offers & free entry options!

 The John Rylands Library